f41ardu/TelloProcessing/README.md

 "Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts."

-This package is devloped on a Raspberry 3+.
+This package is devloped on an Raspberry 3+.

 ## Project Description